ccdmb/catastrophy/README.md

 The domain table is now in the file `my_fasta_hmmer.csv` and the plain hmmer text output is in `my_fasta_hmmer.txt`.
-Either one of these files is appropriate for use with CATAStrophy, (just remember to specify the `--format` flag).
+Either one of these files is appropriate for use with CATAStrophy (just remember to specify the `--format` flag).